Fajitas

 Ingredients:

-Meat strips or veggie alternative
+Meat strips or veggie alternative (or mince)

-Fajita seasoning
+Fajita seasoning mix

-Optional tin of kidney or black beans
+Tin of kidney or black beans, drained (optional)

 A little grated cheese (optional)